Moving in Spain

 • Source of Funds: Be prepared to demonstrate that the funds are legally owned and accessible.
 A sudden, large deposit just before applying will raise red flags.
 The consulate wants to see stable, long-term financial health.

-The "No Work" Rule for NLV in Spain
+"No work" rule for NLV in Spain

 This cannot be over-emphasized.
 The NLV forbids all forms of economic activity.